MisterNT1997/corda-docker/README.md

 ## Usage (automatic way - using docker compose)

 Before start up the corda network containers, make sure the memory of docker is at least 3GiB.
+Read more in the Issues section.

 * Check Dockerfile and docker-compose.yml (e.g. to adjust version or exposed ports)
 * `docker-compose build` - to build base Corda images for Corda Node/Networkmap/Notary